nestym2f/viterbit-tech-exercise/README.md

 1. Accurate implementation of the job application submission functionality.
 2. Appropriate utilization of MongoDB and Symfony components.
-3. Design and user-friendliness of the Twig-based user interface.
-4. Effective implementation of application filtering and status management.
+3. Effective implementation of application filtering and status management.
-5. Quality and clarity of the code, including adherence to coding best practices.
+4. Quality and clarity of the code, including adherence to coding best practices.
 Solid, Hexagonal...
-6. Adequate test coverage, encompassing both unit and integration testing.
+5. Adequate test coverage, encompassing both unit and integration testing.
-7. Problem-solving skills and ability to make informed technical decisions.
+6. Problem-solving skills and ability to make informed technical decisions.